arclabs561/subsume/docs/typst/subsumption.typ

 3. *Logical consequence*: The containment relationship represents logical subsumption in a continuous, learnable form.
 Unlike discrete logical systems, box embeddings allow for soft, probabilistic subsumption that can be optimized through gradient descent.

 *Partial subsumption:* When $0 < P(B subset.eq A) < 1$, we have *partial subsumption*.
 This occurs when boxes overlap but $B$ is not fully contained in $A$.
 The probability value quantifies the degree of containment: $P(B subset.eq A) = 0.8$ means 80% of box $B$'s volume lies within box $A$.
 This soft subsumption enables modeling of uncertain or graded logical relationships, which is particularly useful for learning from noisy or ambiguous data.

+*Relation-specific geometric patterns:* Different relation types manifest in distinct geometric patterns. *Symmetric relations* (e.g., "married_to") require boxes that are symmetric with respect to argument positions—the relation box for head entities should be identical to the relation box for tail entities. *Transitive relations* (e.g., "ancestor_of") naturally encode through containment chains: if box $A$ contains box $B$ and box $B$ contains box $C$, then box $A$ contains box $C$ by geometric transitivity. *One-to-many relations* (e.g., "has_child") require larger boxes to contain many answer entities—the box offset (size) correlates with the number of entities connected by the relation. *Composition relations* require learning geometric transformations that chain together: if relation $r_1$ transforms box $A$ to contain box $B$, and relation $r_2$ transforms box $B$ to contain box $C$, then the composition $r_3 = r_1 @ r_2$ should transform box $A$ to contain box $C$.
+These geometric patterns provide interpretability: inspecting learned box configurations reveals the relational structure encoded in the embedding space.

 == Example